 Band Director Ron Lambert tells us how he uses Pyware software to help his marching band prepare for national marching band events such as the Chick-fil-A Peach Bowl!

-When we watch marching bands perform at events such as the Outback Bowl and the Chick-fil-A Peach Bowl, we love seeing the uniforms bands choose and the ways in which their uniforms impact the performance.
-To celebrate the time and creativity directors put into creating this marching band staple, we decided to take a look back at the evolution of the uniform.
+When you watch marching bands perform at events such as the Outback Bowl, you probably enjoy seeing the elaborate uniforms bands choose and the ways they impact the performance.
+To celebrate the time and creativity directors put into band uniforms, take a look at their history from medieval times to the present.

 What is a bowl game marching band festival like?
 This new video takes you through all of the thrilling performances, insightful clinics and group bonding experiences.
 Prepare for inspiration.